RoboJackets/apiary/README.md

 *If you're using Homestead, this section is taken care of for you out of the box.*

-You can install all of the required php extensions with:
+You can install most of the required php extensions with:
 ```
 $ sudo apt install php php-common php-cli php-mysql php-mbstring php-json php-opcache php-xml php-bcmath php-curl php-gd php-zip php-ldap
 ```

+On certain Linux flavors, you may need to manually install the PHP `sodium` extension, which is used by Laravel Passport's dependencies.
+Sodium is likely not included on RHEL and has to be manually built and enabled.
+For RHEL 8, [this third-party](https://gist.github.com/davidalger/c19a53ed293291ec2e93b5227f9e0a2d#file-install-php-sodium-on-el8-sh) script (use at your own risk) has worked to enable the `sodium` extension.

 For the resume book functionality, you'll also need to install `exiftool` and Ghostscript:
 ```